Sold for Marriage

 Sold for Marriage is a 1916 American drama film directed by Christy Cabanne for Triangle Film Corporation.
 Its working title was Marja of the Steppes.
 The plot concerns a beautiful young Russian village girl who is in love with a young but poor boy but whose guardian wants her to marry a rich old man that she does not love.
 When she refuses, her uncle arranges for her to be sold for marriage in America.
-An extant film, a copy preserved at the Library of Congress.
+An extant film, a copy is preserved at the Library of Congress.